gaphor/gaphor/docs/service_oriented.md

    :members:
 ```

-Typically a service and UI component would like to present some actions
+Typically, a service and UI component would like to present some actions
 to the user, by means of menu entries.
 Every service and UI component
 can advertise actions by implementing the `gaphor.abc.ActionProvider`
 interface: